 If you train with power, this extra work won’t necessarily be captured by the number of kilojoules your power meter calculates you’ve expended.
 This is based only on the force exerted through the pedal axle, for example.

 The stochastic (stop/start) nature of off-road riding will typically result in a lower average power than a steadier effort on the road.
 However, Normalised Power, a metric claimed to better reflect a workout’s demands, should be higher.

 Besides showing you some great new trails to explore, entering a gravel event, whether a race or a social ride, is a fantastic way to meet more people in the burgeoning gravel community.

-As a new discipline offering a blank canvas to play with, the diversity of event formats is really impressive, from single-stage day races to enduro-style timed segments, multi-day bikepacking and fun social rides.
+The diversity of gravel racing is really impressive, from single-stage day races to enduro-style timed segments, multi-day bikepacking and fun social rides.

-If you’re not a competitive cyclist, don’t be put off by the word ‘race’ here: gravel riding is still largely unsanctioned in most countries, and mass-participation gravel racing pioneered in the States, such as Unbound Gravel, still retains a keen emphasis on the social side of things rather than out-and-out competition.
+If you’re not a competitive cyclist, don’t be put off by the word ‘race’.
+You can train for gravel racing, but you don’t have to.
+Mass-participation gravel racing pioneered in the States, such as Unbound Gravel, still emphasises the social side of things rather than out-and-out competition.